 A whole host of characters are introduced in relation to the events surrounding Valjean and his adopted daughter.
 The benign Marius whose morals lead him into a life of struggle, reluctant to accept financial help, and bent on finding Monsieur Thernardier with the aim of repaying the kindness he believes was shown to his father when injured at the Battle of Waterloo.
 Valjean is suspicious of the young man, both for his constant fear of being followed and watched, but also for the risk of Cosette falling in love.
 His past life haunts him to the end.

 The Thernardiers reappear many times throughout, sometimes under different guises, and we see how they treat their own beloved daughters when hard times hit.
 The contrast between Cosette’s life and that of the once more privileged family is stark, a fact that enrages Madame Thernardier.
 This contrast is made even more apparent when you realise the street urchin Gavroche is also a Thernardier, although he is left to fend for himself and seems to have avoided the undesirable family traits.
 He is a shining example of generosity and wisdom far beyond his years.
 There are few scenes more heart wrenching than his demise, and the following treatise on how easily lost children can be sucked into the city and made invisible, struggling to survive in a world that only punishes them for their attempts to be fed and sheltered.

 It is impossible to do justice to the breadth of this novel in so short a space.
-The characters may be a little exaggerated, which can be frustrating at times, and there are many lengthy digressions (some of which have mercifully been moved to appendices in this in this edition) but it is a powerful story with characters you can’t help but feel for.
+The characters may be a little exaggerated, which can be frustrating at times, and there are many lengthy digressions (some of which have mercifully been moved to appendices in this edition) but it is a powerful story with characters you can’t help but feel for.
 The sheer length allows the characters to age and develop, experiencing the upheavals of attempts to revolutionise France.
 An historical novel when it was published, its message is no less relevant today.

 Pick up a copy: